 By levelling the playing field across these neighbourhoods, we can work with residents, families and children to open doors for kids – and give them hope, opportunities and the abilities to achieve their dreams.

+United Way is dedicated to accountability, fundraising best practices and transparent reporting.
 We proudly power the community-wide Cradle to Career strategy, engage donors and volunteers, and raise millions of dollars to support children and families in Windsor-Essex County.
-Our fundraising and administrative costs are invested in those efforts.
+Our fundraising and administrative costs are carefully invested in those efforts.
+Approximately 72 cents of every dollar goes directly into the community.

 United Way is committed to protecting the privacy of our donors and other individuals.
 We maintain the highest standard of responsibility to safeguard donor information and uphold the public’s trust.
 View our privacy policy.